Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "I thought we were smarter than this...I really did."

 He sighed, and rubbed his face.
-It was amazing how the body language just swept over him---all hosts instilled some of their instinctive behaviours on the occupying mind-state, that part was familiar.
+It was amazing how the body language just swept over him - all hosts instilled some of their instinctive behaviours on the occupying mind-state, that part was familiar.
 But the degree to which the human body imposed its own mannerisms was an order of magnitude more powerful.
 He doubted he'd ever be the same again for having occupied one.

 He looked up and met Stephen's eye.
 "What do you need from me?"